satellite-image-deep-learning/techniques/README.md

 * [Landsat data in cloud optimised (COG) format analysed for NVDI](https://github.com/pangeo-data/pangeo-example-notebooks/blob/master/landsat8-cog-ndvi.ipynb) with [medium article Cloud Native Geoprocessing of Earth Observation Satellite Data with Pangeo](https://medium.com/pangeo/cloud-native-geoprocessing-of-earth-observation-satellite-data-with-pangeo-997692d91ca2).

 ## STAC - SpatioTemporal Asset Catalog specification
 The STAC specification provides a common metadata specification, API, and catalog format to describe geospatial assets, so they can more easily indexed and discovered.
-A 'spatiotemporal asset' is any file that represents information about the earth captured in a certain space and time. (from intake-stac docs)
 * The aim is that the catalogue is crawlable so it can be indexed by a search engine and make imagery discoverable, without requiring yet another API interface.
 * An initiative of https://www.radiant.earth/ in particular https://github.com/cholmes
 * Spec at https://github.com/radiantearth/stac-spec